MiguelASCorreia/ProtoCollectorFramework/README.md

 ### Data Module

 This module is the foundation of the framework.
 It is divided in two group, the data objects, which are used across the different modules, and the database, that was implemented in a generic way to store information according to the needs of the application.
 All the following modules make available CRUD methods that allow each one to manage the data that they are responsible for.

+The database is composed of nine tables, all with creation, edition and deletion timestamps.
+These tables are:
+1. *PlotTable*: Stores geographical information associated with the field plots.
+As an extra column named *plot_info* that allows the application to store generic information associated with the entity.
+1. *VisitTable*: Stores the information associated with a field visit.
+The EOI data and an extra field name *visit_info* are stored as a JSON string allowing some flexibility.
+Has a foreign key that references the plot’s identifier from the *PlotTable*.
+1. *ComplementaryTable*: Stores the information from post visit activities.
+Has the same structure of a visit plus a foreign key that references the visit’s identifier from the *VisitTable*.
+1. *MultimediaTable*: Stores the information from captured multimedia files associated with visit entities (foreign key).
+Can store geographical information and an extra field name *multimedia_info* that allows the application to store generic information associated with the entity.
+1. *TrajectoryTable*: Stores the trajectories from each field visit.
+1. *TrajectorySegmentTable*: Stores the segments from each trajectory.
+1. *TrajectoryPointTable*: Stores the points from each segment.
+Each point has an extra field name *point_info* that allows the application to store generic information associated with the entity.
+1. *ConfigTable*: Stores the information (name, path and version) for the desired configuration files.
+1. *BluetoothSyncTable*: Stores logs from the Cooperation module for each connection moment.

 ### Registration Module